Written By Nik Koulogeorge

 If your fraternity relies on an administrative staff for most of its functions, then that probably extends to education.
-Our approach to learning - like our approach to fraternity management in general - could benefit from some decentralization.
-So, what would it look like if a fraternity took a member-centric approach to learning?
+Their time is probably stretched thin.
+The best programs put on by your fraternity probably reach a few dozen members, and it does not make sense to have one or two people creating learning content for thousands (or tens of thousands) of learners.
+Our approach to learning - like our approach to fraternity management in general - could benefit from some controlled decentralization.
+So what would it look like if a fraternity took a member-centric approach to learning?

 In this post, I'll explore an idea to "democratize fraternity education."
 The objectives are simple:

 Reach a greater number of members with higher quality, more engaging educational opportunities

 Increase member buy-in to the learning objectives of a fraternity organization

 Improve a foundation's ability to raise funds for fraternity educational programs